Guild is purpose-built for professional communities, making it the perfect platform for sharing knowledge and connecting with peers.

 With Guild’s free plan, discoverable profiles and groups are all included, making it easy to make connections and start building a community.
 Conversely, there is no free plan available on Circle, with costs starting at $39 for the Basic plan, ranging up to $399 for large businesses.
 Even the most expensive option has a limit on monthly users - whereas Guild has no limit on the number of members in a community.
 While there is a free 14 day trial available with Circle, it’s difficult to really get a feel for a platform without your community using it.

 Both apps are responsible in their use of data.
 With Guild you can be confident that your business is remaining GDPR compliant.
 With moderation features and audit trails of conversations, Guild is popular among B2B organisations and companies, providing a safe and secure networking platform for professionals.

 With both Guild and Circle there are public and private options.
 Discussions in Circle can be organised in public or private spaces, and similarly, Guild provides the choice of discoverable or invite-only groups.
 With Guild, members can also decide whether to make their personal profile private or discoverable.

 Guild’s premium features include video rooms, integration with other tools via Zapier or API, and access to analytics and marketing support.

 Guild - an alternative to Circle

-Guild is a free platform which allows you to get closer to your network, ideal for companies and organisations of all sizes, with no membership limits.
-It’s trusted by Deloitte, CIPD, The Marketing Society, Cambridge University Judge Business School, The Lawyer, Econsultancy, Haymarket, Incisive Media and the National Education Union, as well as a number of other professional bodies, professional service organisations, tech companies, B2B media businesses and non-profits.
+Guild is trusted by Deloitte, CIPD, The Marketing Society, Cambridge University Judge Business School, The Lawyer, Econsultancy, Haymarket, Incisive Media and the National Education Union, as well as a number of other professional bodies, professional service organisations, tech companies, B2B media businesses and non-profits.

-- Custom branding, analytics, and support for all community owners
+- Analytics, moderation features and support for community owners